 This imbalance can lead to inflammation, high blood pressure and digestive and immune problems.
 Cod liver oil contains two types of Omega 3 fatty acids, known as EPA and DHA.
 Most Cod liver oil on the market is either rancid or does not contain enough vitamin A and D to give all of the health benefits.
-For detailed information on the benefits of cod liver oil and recommended sources, visit www.westonaprice.org.
+Green Pastures is a high quality brand which you find at the bottom of this page.

 Lacto-fermented foods for digestive health